Balmy-protocol/earn-core/src/vault/README.md

 #### Storing Complete Losses

 We just described how to take losses into account when calculate a position's balance for reward tokens.
-However, when a complete loss occurs, the loss accumulator multiplies down to zero and stays there.
+However, when a complete loss occurs (balance goes to zero), the loss accumulator multiplies down to zero and stays there, which won't work for our purposes.
 Our solution requires storing a counter to track when there was a complete loss, so that each position can compare their own counter against the strategy's counter.
 Then, after the complete loss has been accounted for, we can calculate the position's balance normally.
+Technically speaking, when a complete loss happens, both yield and loss accumulators are reset to their initial values (0 and 1 respectively).
+We do this because a complete loss can be considered as if the strategy had just started from scratch.

-The vault is prepared to support **up to 255** complete loss events per token, for each strategy.
+On a technical note, the vault is prepared to support **up to 255** complete loss events per token, for each strategy.
 This should be enough to cover for unexpected circumstances such as hacks, but it's very important that the strategy avoids complete losses as much as possible.